 Venture Pal Lightweight Daypack Hiking Backpack

 When opened up fully, the Venture Pal backpack measures L20 x W13 inches.
 That’s not all, you can fold this unique design into a compact lightweight carry bag, and it only measures L8.5 x W9 inches.
 It’s perfect for excess baggage on a flight.
 Plus, when empty, it only weighs 11.2 ounces (0.7lbs), leaving plenty of extra space for everything you want to pack.
-If your traveling by air, keep yourself organized using one of our “10 Best Travel Packing Organizers.”
+If your traveling by air, keep yourself organized using one a travel packing organizer from our “10 Best Travel Packing Organizers” article.
 The last thing you want to is overpack when flying by air.
-It’s always best to weigh each bag, so why not buy one of our “5 Best Luggage Weight Scales” to keep your luggage on target.
+It’s always best to weigh each bag, so why not have a look at our list of the “5 Best Luggage Weight Scales” to keep your luggage on target.